-The engine warning lights illuminates each time the ignition is switched on.
-If it continues to stay on whilst the engine is running, this could mean there is a malfunction with the engine management system.
-Although it could be a fault with the electrical sensor, there is a possibility the car has entered safe mode to protect itself due to the lack of power.
+The engine warning light illuminates each time the ignition is switched on.
+If it continues to stay on while the car is running, this could mean there's a malfunction with the engine.
+Although it could be a minor issue, there's a possibility it's something more severe so a proper diagnosis is needed should this light appear.

 Oil Pressure Warning

 Another light that appears when you start the car, the oil pressure warning light indicates whether there are issues with the level or pressure of oil within the vehicle.